 The X'Trapolis Trains operate on Melbourne's Mernda, Hurstbridge, Belgrave, Lilydale, Alamein, Glen Waverley, and Frankston lines.
-There are currently 99 X'Trapolis trains in service.
+There are currently 105 X'Trapolis trains in service.

 The Alstom facility in Ballarat has been building X'Trapolis trains since 2002.
 The five trains ordered as part of the 2016-17 Budget are delivered, with the final train entering service in December 2017.
+The State committed to an additional nine X'Trapolis trains in September 2016 and are delivered, the final train was entered into service in February 2019.
+The five trains ordered as part of the 2018-19 Budget are due to be delivered progressively with the final train expected to enter service in August 2020.